mdefrance/AutoCarver/docs/source/about.rst

 **AutoCarver** is a powerful Python package designed to address the fundamental question of *What's the best processing for my model's features?*

 It offers an automated and optimized approach to processing and engineering your data, resulting in improved model performance, enhanced explainability, and reduced feature dimensionality.
-As of today, this set of tools is available for binary classification and regression problems only.
+As of today, this set of tools is available for binary classification, multiclass classification, and regression problems.

 Key Features: